 Medical services drill: these drills involve a simulated, contaminated emergency worker and/or member of the general public and contain provisions for participation by support services agencies (i.e., ambulance and offsite medical treatment facility).
-These drills are conducted annually at each medical facility designated in the emergency plan, and may be referred to as MS-1 drills.
+These drills are conducted annually at each medical facility designated in the emergency plan.
+Medical Services drills have been referred to as MS-1 drills, which is retired terminology taken from a retired guidance memorandum.
 See evaluation criterion N.4.b for additional information.